lexfrl/react-layer-stack/README.md

 - every UI is hierarchical naturally.
 This why we have the idea of "`components` wrap each other"
 - `react-dom` mounts (physically) child component to its parent DOM node by default

 The problem is that sometimes the second property isn't what you want in your case.
-Sometimes you want to mount your component into different physical DOM node and hold logical connection between parent and child at the same time.
+Sometimes you want to mount your component into the different physical DOM node and hold the logical parent-child connection at the same time.

 Canonical example is a Tooltip-like component: at some point, during development process, you could find that you need to add some description for your `UI element`: it'll be rendered in some fixed layer and it should know its coordinates (which are corresponding `UI element` coord or mouse coords) and at the same time it needs information whether it should be shown right now or not, its content and some context from parent components.
 Sometimes logical hierarchy isn't match with the physical DOM hierarchy and you have to go with additional efforts.
 You could find `react-layer-stack` very helpful in these cases, for example: